ASPP/pelita/doc/source/rules.rst

 food pellets, or after 300 rounds.

-**Winning**: the team with more points at the end of the game wins, regardless of which team ate all the food pellets.
+**Winning**: the team with more points at the end of the game wins, regardless of which team ate all the food pellets!